influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/clusterWorkflowTemplate.md

 withMaxDuration(maxDuration)
 ```

-MaxDuration is the maximum amount of time allowed for the backoff strategy
+"MaxDuration is the maximum amount of time allowed for the backoff strategy"

 ## obj spec.templateDefaults.script

-ScriptTemplate is a template subtype to enable scripting through code steps
+"ScriptTemplate is a template subtype to enable scripting through code steps"

 ### fn spec.templateDefaults.script.withArgs